Other Types of Oppositions

 Decision

 The Hearing Officer decides the case based on his or her consideration of the evidence and submissions filed by both parties.
 A decision is made in writing and sent to both parties.
-The winning party may be awarded costs.
+The party in whose favour the matter is decided may then be awarded costs.